ODonnchadha/net-core-design-patterns/NOTES.md

 		2. Singletons are difficult to test.
 		3. Instead of directly using a singleton, consider depending on an abstraction.
 		4. Consider defining singleton lifetime in a DI container.

+## Structural

+- Adapter:
+	- Getting the interface you want from the interface you have. e.g.: An adapter with the associated different power requirements.
+	- A construct which adapts an existing interface X to conform to the required interface Y.
+	- e.g.: A simple drawing application.
+Drawing pixels.
+With a DrawPoint(Point) method.
+And now vertor is introduced.
+Vectors are a collection of lines.
+	- We need to adapt a given line into a set of points.
+An adapter can generate a lot of unnecessary information.
+	- Adapter caching.